Peter Lemongello: Home construction and legal trouble

+In August 1976, prior to the release of his Private Stock album, Lemongello was sued by Triad Media Associates, a partner in the promotion of his Love '76 album, for failing to pay an estimated $95,000 he owed the firm, failing to fulfill 8,000 orders for the album, overestimating sales of the album, and arranging to have copies of it sold in a Manhattan record store for a price lower than that which was advertised on television.
+Lemongello was ultimately ordered by New York State Attorney General Louis J. Lefkowitz to ship the 8,000 copies.

+In the fall of 1977, Lemongello was sued by nine music publishers (Razzle Dazzle Music, Rocket Music, April Music, Edward B. Marks Music, Edsel Music, Petal Music, Colgems-EMI Music, Almo Music, and Hammer and Nails Music) for failing to pay mechanical royalties for fourteen of the songs he recorded for his Love '76 album, demanding a payment of $1 per album sold and a lump sum of $5,000 for court proceedings and for each of the litigated songs.

+In 1979, Lemongello filed for bankruptcy; after an investigation, FBI agents charged him with bankruptcy fraud and lying on loan applications.
+He spent 16 months in federal prison.
+Lemongello filed for bankruptcy again in 1990, claiming $1.6 million in debt and $5,900 in personal property, $2,000 of which were for his clothes.

 Lemongello later worked as a housing contractor in New York and Florida.
 In the early 1980s he was accused of masterminding two acts of arson on two luxury houses that his construction firm was working on near St. Petersburg, Florida.
 Lemongello subsequently pled no contest to charges of arson and insurance fraud, in what his lawyer said was a "business decision" to avoid a trial.

 On January 15, 1982, Lemongello and his brother, bowler Mike Lemongello, were kidnapped from a construction site, Mike was forced to withdraw more than $50,000 from a bank, and both were then left in the woods.
-Manny Seoane and Mark Lemongello (the brothers' cousin), both former Major League Baseball pitchers, turned themselves in to police and in 1983 were sentenced to seven years' probation for the crime.

-Lemongello was later charged by FBI agents with bankruptcy fraud and lying on loan applications.
-He spent 16 months in federal prison and was ordered to pay former Houston Astros pitcher Joe Sambito (a former teammate of his cousin Mark) $439,000 for failing to finish building a home for him and reneging on a contract.
+Manny Seoane and Mark Lemongello (the brothers' cousin), both former Major League Baseball pitchers, turned themselves in to police and in 1983 were sentenced to seven years' probation, which Lemongello violated by failing to pay back his insurance company.
+Peter was also ordered to pay former Houston Astros pitcher Joe Sambito (a former teammate of his cousin Mark) $439,000 for failing to finish building a home for him and reneging on a contract.

 Later career

-He has performed at many South Florida venues, in dinner theater in Branson, Missouri, and appeared regularly in the summer in Atlantic City, on Long Island, and in upstate New York.
+He went on to perform at many South Florida venues, in dinner theater in Branson, Missouri, and regularly in the summer in Atlantic City, on Long Island, and in upstate New York.
 In 2012 he had a one-man song and comedy show titled Meatballs, Matzo Balls and Lemon-Gello, and also re-recorded his 1976 song "Can't Get Enough Of You Girl" with producer and songwriter Jimmy Michaels; it appears on the re-issue of the Michaels album More Things Change.